yayawallet/yayawallet-node-sdk/README.md

 **Note:** Replace 'username' with the actual username you want to retrieve information for.

-This is a basic example, and the SDK offers various other functions for interacting with the Yaya Wallet API.
+This is a basic example, and the SDK offers various other functions for interacting with the YaYa Wallet API.
 Refer to the official SDK documentation for a complete list of [available functions](#api-documentation) and their usage details.

 ## API Documentation

-For detailed documentation on the SDK's methods and usage, please refer to the [Yaya Wallet API Documentation](https://github.com/yayawallet/yayawallet-node-sdk#readme).
+For detailed documentation on the SDK's methods and usage, please refer to the [YaYa Wallet API Documentation](https://github.com/yayawallet/yayawallet-node-sdk#readme).

 ## Issues